Identifying Applications by Name

-The last, and arguably most powerful built-in technique for performing application identification is to use a module – effectively, a script that is resident on the 128T router's host operating system that will generate a JSON file that contains dynamic, ingestible routes.
+The last, and arguably most powerful built-in technique for performing application identification is to use a module – effectively, a script that is resident on the SSR's host operating system that will generate a JSON file that contains dynamic, ingestible routes.
 This is extremely flexible, but requires some programming expertise.

 Configuring application identification based on modules first requires that a router have the feature enabled:

 firstname.lastname@example.org# show config running authority router becket application-identification

 Scripts are placed on the router's filesystem at

 /etc/128technology/application-modules/.
 These scripts produce a JSON output stored at

 /var/run/128technology/application-modules/, which in turn is processed by the SSR and installed as FIB entries.

 systemd may be used to manage the execution of application identification modules.
 JSON output produced by the module is passed directly to the highway REST API instead of being written to disk.